Ascension Day Definition and Summary

 The Catholic Catechism summarizes three important theological aspects (with which most Christian churches agree) of the Ascension concisely:

-- Christ's Ascension marks the definitive entrance of Jesus' humanity into God's heavenly domain, whence he will come again (cf. Acts 1:11).
+Christ's Ascension marks the definitive entrance of Jesus' humanity into God's heavenly domain, whence he will come again (cf. Acts 1:11); this humanity in the meantime hides him from the eyes of men (cf. Col 3:3).

 Traditions, Symbols, & Typology